-For 2016, only owners that saw a change in value or ownership from the previous year were mailed a notice with the new value and have the option to protest online.
-The majority of property values do not change in even numbered years because Colorado is on a two year reappraisal cycle.
-If you do not have the Notice of Value you may complete and mail a 2015 Protest Form to our office no later than June 1, 2016.
+For 2017, all property owners will be mailed a Notice of Valuation postcard with the new value and have the option to protest online.
+If you do not have your Notice of Valuation you may complete and mail a 2017 Protest Form to our office no later than June 1, 2017.
 Protests can also be filed in person, by letter or fax.
 We cannot accept appeals sent in by email or taken over the phone.

-Properties that are appealed during our protest period will be reviewed and a Notice of Determination will be sent to those property owners on June 30, 2016.
-If you are satisfied with the value after this review, the process ends and your tax will be based on the value reflected in the notice of determination.
+Properties that are appealed during our protest period will be reviewed and a Notice of Determination will be sent to those property owners on June 30, 2017.
+If you are satisfied with the value after this review, the process ends and your property tax bill will be based on the value reflected in the notice of determination.
 If you disagree with the Assessor's decision, the next step will be to file an appeal with the County Board of Equalization.
-More details will be provided in the Notice of Determination that will be sent June 30, 2016.
+More details will be provided in the Notice of Determination that will be sent June 30, 2017.